rojo-rbx/rbx-dom/README.md

 1. ProtectedString is deserialized as String, which is technically lossy but does not change semantics in practice

 ## License
-rbx-tree is available under the MIT license.
+rbx-dom is available under the MIT license.
 See [LICENSE.txt](LICENSE.txt) for details.